0%

 Authentic Hindu pujas and sacred rituals performed by experienced Pandits with complete Vedic procedures, ensuring spiritual purity, divine blessings, and peaceful, auspicious outcomes.

-Perform the entire Goverdhan puja, including Giriraj Seva, Annakut offerings, Parikrama, and all other rituals following Vedic customs with a qualified pandit with expertise of more than 15 years.
+Perform the entire Govardhan puja, including Giriraj Seva, Annakut offerings, Parikrama, and all other rituals following Vedic customs with a qualified pandit with expertise of more than 15 years.

 Traditional style mountain worship containing Shila invocation, holy bath, and floral offerings.
 Conducted as per Braj customs with the right mantra and auspicious muhurta to seek prosperity and protection.